 In either case, your clinician and our case manager can help you locate and connect with off campus resources that are as appropriate, accessible, and affordable as possible.
 Below are some guidelines to help you with your referral so that you get the maximum benefit from your private care.

 - Availability.
 In some situations, private care can provide you with more immediately available services.
 For example, if you need an appointment sooner than the next available appointment on-campus, or you need a care-giver who has 24-hour access, or you need several appointments per week, private care is the appropriate resource for you.

 - Specialty.
-The counseling staff at the Counseling Center consists of highly trained professionals, but of course we cannot provide every type of service that students may need.
+The counseling staff at the Center for Well-Being consists of highly trained professionals, but of course we cannot provide every type of service that students may need.
 For example, if you require an inpatient or partial-day treatment program, coordinated care for a complex medical/psychological problem, formal assessment/diagnostic services, or specialized services, a referral to private care is necessary.

 - Privacy.
 On-campus and off-campus providers adhere to the same ethical and legal standards of confidentiality with regard to your conversations and records.
 However, if you are especially sensitive about your privacy, off-campus care affords you the greatest degree of privacy.

 It is important that you connect with a provider who can serve your particular needs.
-In arranging for private care, you should feel free to discuss the following issues with your Counseling Center clinician or with a potential provider:
+In arranging for private care, you should feel free to discuss the following issues with your Well-Being Center clinician or with a potential provider:

 - Credentials/Services.
 Is the provider well qualified to work with you on your particular concerns?
 Does the provider offer services that are appropriately extensive, immediate, or specialized?

 - Accessibility.
 Where is the provider located and how would you get there?
 Is public transportation or parking available?